lynkos/grovers-algorithm/README.md

 - [ ] [Qiskit](https://qiskit.org/documentation/getting_started.html)

 ## Installation
-### Installing Jupyter using Anaconda and conda
-Download and install [Anaconda](https://www.anaconda.com/download) along with Anaconda's latest Python version, if you haven't already.

 > **Note**
-> If you choose to install using `pip`, it's highly recommended that you setup a [virtual environment](https://docs.python.org/3.10/tutorial/venv.html) beforehand
+> If you choose to install using [`pip`](https://pip.pypa.io/en/stable/installation), it's highly recommended that you setup a [virtual environment](https://docs.python.org/3.10/tutorial/venv.html) beforehand
 1. Decide which directory you want to place it in and run `venv`
 UNIX:
 ```